Current Economic Situation of Lesotho

 To overcome these challenges, Lesotho needs to prioritize investments in digital infrastructure.
 The country should expand broadband and mobile network coverage, especially in rural areas.

-The promotion of smartphones and other devices to increase access to digital services.
-Additionally, collaborating with private sector companies to deploy innovative solutions for internet connectivity would also help to bridge the gap.
+The promotion of smartphones and other devices would increase access to digital services.
+Additionally, collaborating with private sector companies to deploy innovative solutions for internet connectivity would help bridge the gap.

 Conclusion

 To fully realize the benefits of cryptocurrency, Lesotho must address these challenges through a multi-faceted approach.
-This includes developing a clear regulatory framework, investing in digital literacy programs, expanding internet access, and fostering public-private partnerships.
+This includes developing a clear regulatory framework aligned with FATF standards and ESAAMLG recommendations, investing in digital literacy programs, expanding internet access, and fostering public-private partnerships.

-By taking these steps, Lesotho can position itself as a leader in blockchain innovation, creating a more prosperous and inclusive future for its citizens.
+By taking these steps, Lesotho can position itself as a leader in blockchain innovation in Southern Africa, creating a more prosperous and inclusive future for its citizens while maintaining compliance with international standards and protecting consumers from the risks associated with unregulated crypto activities.